• Skip to content

 Who are atypical antipsychotics for?

-Some people believe that atypical antipsychotics can be used to treat some of the more difficult problems faced by autistic people, including aggressive behaviour, temper tantrums, hyperactive behaviour, repetitive behaviour, irritability and self-injury (like hitting or biting themselves).
+Some people believe that atypical antipsychotics can be used to treat issues like aggressive behaviour, hyperactive behaviour, very repetitive behaviour, irritability and self-injury (like hitting or biting yourself) in autistic people.

 Where do atypical antipsychotics come from?

 Before atypical antipsychotics came typical antipsychotics.
-These were first developed in the 1950s as a treatment for serious mental illnesses like schizophrenia.
+These were first developed in the 1950s as a treatment for serious mental health conditions like schizophrenia.

 In the 1970s and 1980s, researchers started testing typical antipsychotics for use with autistic children.
-They were used to treat children’s behaviour symptoms, but they had some significant side effects.
+They were used to treat children’s behaviour issues, but they had significant side effects.

 Atypical antipsychotics were developed to reduce these side effects.